 Our goal is to make insects loaded with Mega Roach Gut Load as close as possible to those found in the wild while also providing extra helpings of the vitamins and minerals so often deficient in captive insectivores.

 Our premium Dubia roach chow serves as a base for Mega Roach Gut Load.
 From there we add ingredients that contain vitamins, minerals, and other substances.
 We pay particular attention to the “nutrients of concern” for captive insectivores, and we use whole foods when possible.
 Only after reaching their natural limit do we add vitamin and mineral supplements.

-We believe the result is a roach gutload that provides not just single micronutrients in massive doses, but the entire range of those nutrients as they might exist in nature.
-Rather than just the addition of calcium carbonate, for example, Mega Roach Gutload also contains calcium in natural form from flaxseed, soy, and alfalfa.
-Rather than just beta carotene, Mega Roach Gutload contains a multitude of carotenoids from dried carrots and kale.
-Rather than just vitamin E, it contains gamma-tocopherol from walnuts and alpha-tocopherol from almonds.
+The result in a Dubia roach gut load with a range of beneficial nutrients as they might occur in the wild.
+For example, instead of just calcium powder, Mega Roach Gut Load also has calcium from chia seeds and alfalfa.
+Rather than just beta carotene, it has other carotenoids from dried carrots and kale.
+Rather than just vitamin E, it has gamma-tocopherol from walnuts and alpha-tocopherol from almonds.
 You get the idea.

 Nutrition for your animals

 This is a true gut load.
 As such, it is not meant to raise or sustain roaches.
 Always feed Dubia roaches a diet of fruits, vegetables, and/or roach chow.
 Do not attempt to raise them on this (or any) gut load.

 The ideas behind Mega Roach Gutload